Mooshua/LuaBlitz/README.md

 | Parser | Starting soon |
 | High-level AST | Not started |
 | API | Not started |

-*API may be assimilated into "High level AST".
+*API may be assimilated into "High level AST"

 ### Building
 LuaBlitz is aiming to be compiled to Lua using [CSharp.lua](https://github.com/yanghuan/CSharp.lua)